TheaceaeCollective/porter-wiki-articles/news/netro-corp-acquisition/en.md

 title: Netro Corp to Acquire Theaceae Collective
 date: 2025-04-24T14:45:20.034Z
 category: pages
-author: Theaceae Collective
+author: papertek
-description: Give us money until the throbbing subsides
+description: Joy to the future!
+We got this!!
 image: /netro1.png
 ---